Kanye West qualifies as presidential candidate in Arkansas

 LITTLE ROCK, Ark.
 (AP) — Rapper Kanye West has qualified to appear on Arkansas' ballot this fall as an independent presidential candidate, Secretary of State John Thurston said Tuesday.

 Thurston told West's representatives in a letter that his office had verified the rapper had submitted at least the 1,000 valid signatures from registered voters required to appear on the ballot.
-West's representatives last week submitted more than 1,700 signatures.
+Thurston's office said it had verified 1,175 of the more 1,700 signatures submitted on behalf of West's campaign last week.

 West, who once backed Republican President Donald Trump, announced last month that he had broken with Trump and would launch his own presidential bid.
 West has since qualified in states such as Oklahoma and Colorado, while his effort to get on the ballot is being challenged in Wisconsin.